Skip to content

 There are a few things you can do to make sure your sandwich tastes its best when lunch time rolls around.
 First, the order in which you build the sandwich matters.
 For example, you don’t want a (wet) tomato in direct contact with the bread.
 This will create a soggy effect, and make the sandwich feel less fresh.

 Make sure you use ripe seasonal fresh produce.
-When you have produce that tastes fantastic, the end result will be a fresher tasting sandwich.
+When you have produce that tastes fantastic, the end result will be a more fresh tasting sandwich.
 Since we’re on vegetables, make sure your lettuce is crisp.
-Limp lettuce (and limp vegetables in general) doesn’t convey the taste and sensation of fresh.
+Limp lettuce (and limp vegetables in general) don’t convey the taste and sensation of fresh.

 How do you Pack a Sandwich for School Lunch?